50

 Rehabilitation Counseling (MS)

 The Rehabilitation Counseling (MS) program prepares students to support individuals with disabilities and chronic health conditions in achieving independence, employment, and community participation.
-The program’s coursework may align with educational requirements for certain counseling or rehabilitation counseling credentials.
-Licensure and certification processes differ by state, including the number of supervised hours and types of approved settings, so students should verify requirements with the appropriate state licensing or certification board.

 Social Work (BSW)

 The Bachelor of Social Work (BSW) program provides a foundation in generalist social work practice, including policy, research, ethics, and direct practice with individuals, families, groups, and communities.
-Completion of a CSWE-accredited BSW program is often one component of eligibility for entry-level social work licensure in many states.
-Because each state sets its own licensure standards, students should review the requirements of the social work licensing board in the state where they plan to practice.

 Social Work (MSW)